FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ![drag&drop1](include/drag&drop1.gif)

 To create a connection  between two blocks, simply drag one on the other.
-Spat will  automatically connect the two blocks.
-If it is necessary, Spat will also create supplementary blocks if needed.
-For example, if we drag and drop an input on a room, Spat will automatically create a "source" block  between them.
+SPAT will  automatically connect the two blocks.
+If it is necessary, SPAT will also create supplementary blocks if needed.
+For example, if we drag and drop an input on a room, SPAT will automatically create a "source" block  between them.

 ![drag&drop2](include/drag&drop2.gif)